RayMarquina/dbt_project/CONTRIBUTING.md

 If an issue is appropriately well scoped and describes a beneficial change to the dbt codebase, then anyone may submit a Pull Request to implement the functionality described in the issue.
 See the sections below on how to do this.

 The dbt maintainers will add a `good first issue` label if an issue is suitable for a first-time contributor.
-Often if a required code change is small and self-contained, only applicable to one database adapter, or a net-new addition that does not impact existing functionality.
+This label often means that the required code change is small, limited to one database adapter, or a net-new addition that does not impact existing functionality.
 You can see the list of currently open issues on the [Contribute](https://github.com/fishtown-analytics/dbt/contribute) page.

 Here's a good workflow:
 - Comment on the open issue, expressing your interest in contributing the required code change